 Create an Unforgettable Christmas Dinner

 Edited by Shalom, Eng, Lynn, Rebecca M. and 1 other

 Christmas is approaching quickly and with it will come family gatherings, gift exchanges, and the much anticipated traditional feast.
 Having large gatherings around the holidays is part of what makes them special.
 With today's fast paced lifestyle we often don't get to see our loved ones as much as we'd like and the holidays bring everyone together.
 If you are the host of this year's gathering however, sometimes the amount of work to be done in preparation can leave you very little time to spend with the family.
 There are many things that you can do ahead of time to make sure that their is ample time for you to enjoy the festivities as much as your guests do.

 Two Weeks in Advance

-- 2Prepare your menu and collect the necessary recipes.Make sure to find out if any of your guests have special diets that will require adjustments.
+- 2Make sure to find out if any of your guests have special diets that will require adjustments.
 Try to choose some dishes that can be served at room temperature.
-This will eliminate the last minute worry about hot dishes getting cold or cold dishes getting warm.Advertisement
+This will eliminate the last minute worry about hot dishes getting cold or cold dishes getting warm.Prepare your menu and collect the necessary recipes.Advertisement

 - 3Stock up on canned and dried goods such as vegetables, flour, and sugar that might be in short supply once the holiday crowds descend on the grocery stores.
 Items such as croutons for stuffing and canned pumpkin will be hard to find if you wait too long.Shop for any non-perishable items now.